TYPO3-extensions/sphinx/Documentation/UsersManual/SphinxDocumentationViewer/Index.rst

 Dashboard
 ^^^^^^^^^

-If no documentation has been selected in the drop-down menu; that is, "Dashboard" is selected:
+If no documentation have been selected in the drop-down menu; that is, "Dashboard" is selected:

 .. figure:: ../../Images/dashboard.png
 	:alt: No documentation selected